Calcium Score Determines Who to Treat With Statin Drug

 Another message supported by the Joshua Mitchell study is the statin drug benefit for the higher calcium score patient is entirely due to pleotropic effects (anti-inflammatory and anti-microbial effects), not due to cholesterol lowering.

 No doubt this new methodology will improve the NNT (Number Needed to treat) for the statin drug.
 However, one must consider the adverse effects of long term statin use, and ask if the trade off is worth the reduction in quality of life?
-We await further research to answer this question.
+In my opinion, the minimal benefit of a statin drug in patients with high calcium scores is outweighed by the horrendous adverse effects arising from cellular and mitochondrial toxicity.
+Statin drugs are poisons, and contrary to good health.
+Nobody should be taking these drugs..

 Statin Use Independently Associated with Increased Calcification